 Understanding the processes affecting the ageing brain is central to unlocking the secrets of dementia.
 A major project is developing a multi-parameter approach to defining brain tissue structure, organisation and several aspects of function.
 To allow effective and acceptable study of people with early dementia we have developed very rapid scanning techniques.
 These allow measurement of the six major parameters in the same patient (Figure: top row - structural scan, T1 and T2 relaxation maps providing details on tissue microenvironment; bottom row - tissue microsctructure revealed by mean water diffusion, diffusion anisotropy and cerebral blood flow).

 Understanding the relationship between these measurements will shed new light on disease progression of Alzheimer’s disease and other forms of dementia.
 Clinical studies are ongoing.

-Our current studies have defined cross-sectional and longitudinal structural and spectroscopic changes associated with vascular dementia, DLB and PDD.
+Using our 3T magnet we have described cross-sectional and longitudinal structural and spectroscopic changes associated with vascular dementia, DLB and PDD.
 We have defined key imaging changes characteristic of DLB and PDD, and shown clear separation from AD.
 We have also identified subcortical vascular disease and frontal grey matter changes as major correlates of cognitive impairment after stroke.